Honeymoon Journaling: How to Document Your First Trip as a Married Couple

 Twenty-Fifth Anniversary

-The honeymoon is ancient history now.
+The honeymoon is ancient history.
 But the journal makes it present.

 You're not just remembering the trip.
 You're remembering who you were when you took it.
 The beginning of everything that followed.